sajjadnaqvi/feedback-insights-ai/README.md

 # AI-Driven Sentiment Analysis for Laravel Feedback

-This project demonstrates a real-time sentiment analysis workflow for user feedback in a Laravel application, using **Make.com** and the **Hugging Face Inference API**.
+This project demonstrates a sentiment analysis workflow for user feedback in a Laravel application, using **Make.com** and the **Hugging Face Inference API**.

 -----